programminghistorian/jekyll/lessons/installing-omeka.md

 ## Step 3: Download and Install Omeka.

-The following commands will assume that we're logged in as the root user.
-You can usually tell if you're logged in as root if you have a `#` sign in your command-line prompt instead of a `$`.
-You can also type `whoami` to see the name of your current user.
-If the result of that command is not `root`, you can switch users (`su` for short) to the root user by typing `su root`.
-If it asks you for a password, enter the root password you set when you created your VPS, if any.

 Now let's download Omeka directly to the server.
 This will allow us to avoid the process of downloading it locally, unzipping it there, and uploading it to the server, and we'll save a lot of time.
 To do this, let's first get to the public HTML directory.
 This is usually `/var/www/html`, but could also be `/var/www`, or, on some shared hosts, `~/public_html`.
 If you’re unsure, check with your host about where it keeps its public HTML directory.

     cd /var/www/html

+If you get a permissions error here on a VPS, make sure you're logged in as the root user with `su root`.
 Now let's download Omeka.
 Grab the URL from http://omeka.org/download, and use it with the command `wget` like this:

     wget http://omeka.org/files/omeka-2.4.zip

-This will download Omeka to your public directory.
-Let's first install `unzip` in case our server doesn't already have it:

-    apt-get install unzip

 Now we can unzip the Omeka zip file like this:

     unzip omeka-2.4.zip

+(If you get can error here on a VPS, you may need to install the `unzip` command with `apt-get install unzip`.)
 This will unzip Omeka to a subdirectory on your website.
 Presuming you don't want your Omeka web site to have the URL `http://your-domain.com/omeka-2.4/`, let's change the name of the directory:

     mv omeka-2.4 omeka